A Faster, More Affordable Financial System for America

 Modernizing the payment system will help the U.S. regain global leadership in financial tech, boost competition, lower costs for consumers and small businesses, and drive economic growth.

-Opening up access to federal payment systems will result in more digital payment alternatives to traditional, more costly payment methods.
+Allowing regulated payment companies to apply for access to the federal payment systems will result in more digital payment alternatives to traditional, more costly, payment methods.
 Increasing competition will lower costs for Americans.

-It will also give consumers and small businesses more options for financial platforms — providing lower costs for consumers and driving economic growth.
+It will also give consumers and small businesses more options for financial platforms — providing lower costs and driving economic growth.

 Open Up the Payment Bottleneck

-Without a charter that opens access for payment innovators, only banks have access to the federal payment system.
-This concentrates transactions in the hands of fewer players, resulting in less competition, higher costs for consumers, and greater risk to the financial system.
+Without Congressional action that allows payment innovators to apply for access, only legacy banks have access to the federal payment system.
+This concentrates transactions in the hands of fewer players, resulting in less competition, higher costs for consumers and greater risk to the financial system.

-Opening federal payment systems will break the bottleneck on payments, allowing innovators to provide faster, cheaper, and better alternatives.
+Making the federal payment system more competitive will break the bottleneck on payments, allowing innovators to provide faster, cheaper, and better alternatives.

 Join the Coalition